ruizjorgealt/availability-on-the-spot/README.md

 ![High Available Infrastructure](https://jorgearuiz.net/wp-content/uploads/2019/08/spot2.png)

 ![elastic load balancer](https://jorgearuiz.net/wp-content/uploads/2019/08/ELB.jpeg)
 One of the main components in this implementation is the **elastic load balancer**.
 This service will allow us to distribute incoming requests among a set of registered spot ec2 instances.
 These ec2 instances are part of a target group.
 Any incoming request will be sent to instances of this group.
-This alleviates CPU and memory usage by distrubiting incoming requests.
+This alleviates CPU and memory usage by distrubiting incoming requests, ensuring that users experience a service that is fast and reliable.

 ![ELB](https://jorgearuiz.net/wp-content/uploads/2019/08/elb-1.jpg)